 c) Asset-based loans

-Asset-based loans are configured based on the assets your company needs to finance.
+Asset-based loans have simpler qualification requirements and are configured based on the assets your company needs to finance.
 They can be used to leverage property, machinery, equipment, inventory, and account receivables.

 Assets like property, machinery, and equipment are typically financed with term loans.
 Your company gets funds when the loan is originated.
 Loan payments are amortized over several years until the loan is closed.